-After a couple of amazing meals at Da Vinci’s on Kloof, just a few blocks from our apartment, and a good night’s sleep, we awoke to clear skies and an amazing view of Table Mountain.
+After a couple of amazing meals at Da Vinci’s on Kloof, just a few blocks from our apartment, and a good night’s sleep, we awoke to clear skies and an amazing view of Table Mountain on the first morning of our South Africa vacation.
 We had been optimistic that Table Mountain would clear enough for us to take the cable car up to the top, and it did.

 If you’ve seen a photo of Cape Town, it likely showed Table Mountain towering over the city and the Atlantic Ocean.
 There is a reason why Table Mountain is one of the world’s iconic travel destinations.
 The views from the top of the mountain are stunning in every direction –as long as they are not obscured by clouds.